Title: Out-of-Hospital Cardiac Arrest Outcomes (OHCAO)

 Registration Number: ISRCTN10428536

 Cardiac arrest is the term used to describe sudden cessation of heart function.
 After cardiac arrest occurs, blood stops being circulated to the vital organs and consciousness is lost within seconds.
 Unless resuscitation is started promptly death will occur within a few minutes.
 Each year about 30,000 people receive resuscitation for an Out-of-Hospital Cardiac Arrest (OHCA) in the United Kingdom (UK).
-Only one in every twenty people that have a cardiac arrest survive to go home from hospital.
+Only one in every ten people that have a cardiac arrest survive to go home from hospital.

 Information collected by the Department of Health has shown large differences in the number of people that survive an OHCA depending on where they live.
 In simple terms people in some parts of the country are twice or three times more likely to survive than in other areas.

 This project is working with UK Ambulance Services to try and find out the reasons behind such big differences in survival.
 It has developed a standard way of collecting information about OHCA and for finding out if a resuscitation attempt was successful.

 The study uses existing information collected by ambulance services during the course of their routine duties.
 Information about individuals that receive resuscitation for OHCA will be securely transferred to researchers at the University of Warwick.